dchataway/cs145-21-project7-dchataway/report/report.md

 | F) Priority CONGA, 5mpbs links              | 1.46        | 1.71       | 1.35       | 3.68       |
 | G) Priority CONGA (reversed), 5mpbs links   | 1.43        | 1.61       | 1.55       | 3.69       |

+The avg. traffic output results from the testing seem to suggest that the priority-based CONGA is effective when the link bandwidths are lower than 5 mpbs (perhaps due to the generation of more congestion on the smaller links).
+With 5 mbps links, there was little difference in the results when h1 was given high priority and h4 was given low priority (Case F) vs the opposite configuration (Case G).
+However, with 1 and 2 mbps links, subtle differences were observed.
+In particular, when h1 was given high priority it resulted in higher traffic output for both 1 mbps and 2 mbps links (cases B and D) as compared to the respective base CONGA (cases A and C).
+This was the intended performance as it was hoped that moving flows less frequently from h1 would result in higher traffic output.
+However, as discussed in the Challenges section, it is unclear if these results are significant considering the high variability and randomness of the testing script.

+In general, this subtle differences in output from the "priority-based" CONGA (CONGA with priority-based congestion notification conditions) suggest that it is not the best manner to implement priority-based routing.
+It is possible that a more advanced algorithm (rather than just randomly re-hashing flows upon receiving a congestion notification) along with the priority-based design would result in better performance.
+However, the results of this exercise demonstrate to me that a distributed solution may not be best and that a global congestion aware solution would be best to implement priority-based routing.
+Furthermore, my design - in which high priority flows are re-hashed relatively less frequently - may be susceptible to congestion deeper in the network and/or to link failures.

 ## Citations
 The base CONGA implementation utilizes code snippets from [Edgar Costa's](https://github.com/nsg-ethz/p4-learning/tree/master/exercises/10-Congestion_Aware_Load_Balancing/solution) implementation as part of the p4-learning repo.